Maximum Medical Improvement & Workers' Compensation At Strong Law Offices, we represent employees in workers' comp claims for workplace injuries...

-Working out a plan for what jobs you can apply for, making sure that you have an updated resume, ensuring proper follow-up with potential employers are all minimum standards.
+Working out a plan for what jobs you can apply for, making sure that you have an updated resume, and ensuring proper follow-up with potential employers is all minimum standards.
 If this sounds like work, that’s because it is.
 In this scenario, finding a job can become more work than just having a job and certainly more stressful.
 But you will need to think of searching for a job as though it were now your job.

 You will of course also have to provide solid documentation.
 Keep logs of all the W’s.
 When, where, who, and what you applied for.
 Document the methods you used to apply and keep records of e-mails or any written correspondence.
 If you fill out a physical application, make sure to get a copy of it for yourself.

 Once again, at this stage, your fate is in your own hands.
 If you have questions, a competent work comp attorney can assist you, but you will have to put in the work.
 Failure to do this could end up costing you the chance to win a wage differential claim and could lead to the loss of years of benefits.

 You will be interested in these workers' comp resources: